confluentinc/tutorials/filtering/flink_table_api_java/README.md

 confluent plugin install confluent-flink-quickstart
 ```

-Run the Flink quick start plugin as follows to create the Confluent Cloud resources needed for this tutorial and generate a Table API client configuration file.
+Run the plugin as follows to create the Confluent Cloud resources needed for this tutorial and generate a Table API client configuration file.
 Note that you may specify a different cloud provider (`gcp` or `azure`) or region.
 You can find supported regions in a given cloud provider by running `confluent flink region list --cloud <CLOUD>`.

 ```shell
 confluent flink quickstart \